Hhk187/OfficeClerk-PointAndClick-Game/README.md

-## Note : i'm not the author of the content, im only helping in makin the code
+## Note : i'm not the author of the content (medias), im only helping in making the code